Even if it has been sidelined in oil’s favor, very few media offer the same flexibility and variety of results as egg tempera.

 In recent years I have been feeling increasingly ready to approach the techniques of the great masters and I have to thank tempera for it.

-You can check out some more of my egg tempera paintings at the following links:
+You can check out some more of my paintings using this medium at the following links: